 This is the passage that I ended up choosing to read at my friends' wedding.
-It seemed to be well received and most people commented that they really liked it but hadn't ever heard it before, which was my hope.
-I love that it captures the seriousness of marriage, and also that it's an ongoing process, and is actually not necessarily a limitation, but helping us become the best people we can become.
+It seemed to be well received, and most people commented that they really liked it but hadn't ever heard it before, which was my hope.
+I love that it captures the seriousness of marriage and also that it's an ongoing process; it's actually not necessarily a limitation but rather something to help us become the best people we can become.
 I try to remember this reading for my own marriage.

 From "The Irrational Season" by Madeleine L'Engle: